...

 The Efficiency Mindset Shift

 The fundamental shift is moving from ad-spend focused to ranking-focused, from quantity to quality in catalog management, and from reactive to proactive in inventory planning.
+This is the core of Amazon Efficiency Maximization.

 Don’t get stuck in the hamster wheel of constantly feeding more money into ads.
 Build listings that convert, maintain inventory that supports consistent delivery promises, and use advertising strategically to climb organic rankings.